And They Said It Wouldn’t LastYet, It HasBy | Ad |

-While I can’t claim to know enough about what internal struggles have brought the Weeds to this decision, surely he can’t claim to know enough about my internal struggles that lead me to see my life differently than he sees his.
+One solitary statement made by a detratcor was this: “Gay people and straight people cannot attach to one another.”
+While I can’t claim to know enough about what internal struggles other same-sex attracted men have experienced, they surely can’t claim to know enough about my internal struggles that lead me to see my life differently than they see theirs.

 Many of the rebuttals I have read seek to describe what it means to be gay, to reveal how it feels, how it permeates all parts of a personality, and how deeply rooted it is.
 All of those descriptions seem inadequate to me, and I think all of their authors would agree.
 No matter how one might try to lay it out in the written word, it will seem unfinished.